 You can make a flight delay claim for flights up to six years ago.
 Any flight delay older than six years can’t be pursued in court, so it’s very unlikely you will be able to make the airline pay out.

-If this is the case for your particular flight delay, then you may need our legal team to issue court proceedings so we can get a judgment against the airline from the courts.
+Your airline may say that your delay was caused by an extraordinary circumstance.
+If this is the case for your particular flight, then you may need our legal team to issue court proceedings so we can get a judgment against the airline from the courts.

 As the law currently stands, there are a number of unusual situations that are classed as extraordinary circumstances, and therefore not eligible for flight delay claims.
 These are: